 For those that are just starting out, you need to define your target audience or market and develop your buyer personas.
 Why?
 Well, you simply can’t target everyone.
-And overall, the more focussed your audience is, the better.
+And overall, the more focused your audience is, the better.
 You want people to engage with your brand, quality over quantity.

 Here are our best tips on how to build brand awareness:

 Your customers will be more than happy to spread the word about your product or service when they know that they’ll get an added perk.
 A good example of this implemented is Dropbox.
 Dropbox ideally gives their existing users 500MB of extra storage space when they refer a friend, for up to 16GB.
 When the company was starting out, this referral service helps to generate lots of word-of-mouth referrals, which saved them countless marketing dollars.

 These are brilliant and colorful ways of displaying interesting market data and statistics.
 These are content powerhouses that will often get shared far and wide, which makes them a great tool for brand awareness and thought leadership.

 Another effective way of getting your brand well known around the web is delivering and publishing useful, valuable, and relevant content to share on other blogs.
 Despite what others might tell you, guest posting is still a very effective way of getting your name known in the industry.